National Parks Autonomous Agency: Infrastructure and others

 The national parks have, in general, all the necessary and sufficient provision of means for their proper functioning and development.
 In addition to the equipment and infrastructures for public use, all the national parks of the National Parks Network have at least one administrative office and a basic resource for their maintenance, surveillance and own monitoring (vehicles, forestry machinery, technical material, etc.).

 The data about the material resources are very scarce and outdated, since the last official report dates from 2013.
 As of 2013, the 15 national parks had 32 visitors centers, 58 information centers, 121 parkings, 157 lookouts and 67 entertainment areas.
 Also, the vehicles fleet of the Network was 392 in 2013.

 Staff

 Between 1918 and 1997, the staff in charge of the national parks was part of the General State Administration.
-The Constitution of 1978 established a decentralized system and in 1997 most of the regions assumed the managements of the active national parks whitin its territories.
+The Constitution of 1978 established a decentralized system and in 1997 most of the regions assumed the managements of the active national parks within its territories.
 As of 2015, the National Parks Network staff was integrated by 1,908 people.
 From those, 502 were firefighters and 426 surveillance and security.